In Waldorf's Favor

 whether in nature or in human beings:

-"In nature, my dear children [Steiner was addressed young students], it is often just as it is with people.
+"In nature, my dear children [Steiner was addressing young students], it is often just as it is with people.
 There, too, much is often hidden that is good, much that is beautiful.
 Many people are not noticed because the good in them is concealed, it has not yet been found.
 You must try to awaken the feeling that will enable you to find the good people in the crowd." — Rudolf Steiner, DISCUSSIONS WITH TEACHERS (Anthroposophic Press, 1997), p.
 76.

 Waldorf schools stress the arts,